 Like most western expats in India, my employer has provided me with a full-time driver.
 Vishal, my ‘director of logistics’, as I like to call him, has been with me for over three years.
 He’s so much more than a driver to me: he’s my trusted guide and a reliable person who checks my house while I’m away.
 He always helps me find reliable vendors for work in and around the house.
 I’d never thought I would ever get a personal driver and I still feel very privileged.
 However, it’s very convenient and I can’t live without this.

-Luckily, there are multiple reliable options for traveling within India.
+Luckily, there are multiple reliable options for travelling within India.
 My personal rule is to always take a flight when it’s possible because there will always be some long-distance that one needs to bridge with less faster transport.
-For transportation within cities I heavily rely on Uber, which is very big in India.
+For transportation within cities, I heavily rely on Uber, which is very big in India.
 The Indian equivalent Ola is also a good option.
 A ride in India will only cost you a fraction of what a similar ride would cost in the Western world.
 The cars are less flashier than in some western countries, but I would never complain: an 8 km ride in Pune generally costs me around 2 euro.
 If you want to cover longer distances without a personal driver, I like to take a bus or a train.
 It’s easy to create an Indian Railways account and with the help of Fintech app PayTM one could book any railway ride within Indian in just a couple of minutes.
-Traveling by train is time-consuming but an unforgettable experience.
+Travelling by train is time-consuming but an unforgettable experience.
 Book well ahead, because the fancier classes in the trains are often sold out.

 Money, banks and the cost of living: apart from the imported wine, the cost of living is relatively cheap